mrazomej/phd/docs/src/chapter_04/section_06_microscopy.md

 **Calculation of Fold-Change**

 Cells exhibited background fluorescence even in the absence of an expressed fluorophore.
-We corrected for this autofluorescence contribution to the fold-change calculation by subtracting the mean YFP fluorescence of cells expressing only the mCherry volume marker from each experimental measurement.
-The fold-change in gene expression was therefore calculated as
+We corrected this autofluorescence contribution to the fold-change calculation by subtracting the mean YFP fluorescence of cells expressing only the mCherry volume marker from each experimental measurement.
+The fold-change in gene expression was, therefore, calculated as
 $$
 \text{fold-change} =
 \frac{\langle I_{R > 0} \rangle - \langle I_\text{auto} \rangle}